cwapi3d/cwapi3dpython/docs/examples/geometry.md

 ## Vector Geometry

-A ​vector​ indicates a quantity, such as velocity or force, that has ​direction​ and ​length​.Vectors in 3D coordinate systems are represented with an ordered set of three realnumbers.
+A vector indicates a quantity, such as velocity or force, that has direction and length.Vectors in 3D coordinate systems are represented with an ordered set of three realnumbers.

 Two vectors are the same if they have the same magnitude and direction.
 This means that if we take a vector and translate it to a new position (without rotating it), then the vector we obtain at the end of this process is the same vector we had in the beginning.